Best Car Seats for Compact Cars in 2026: What Actually Fits

 Which picks are FAA approved for flying?

 All four infant seats here are FAA approved: Chicco KeyFit Max, Clek Liing, Graco SnugRide Lite LX, and UPPAbaby MESA V3.
-The Britax Poplar S and Graco SlimFit 3-in-1 are not.
-If you fly with the car seat, stick with the infant seats or check the FAA sticker on the specific model.
+The Britax Poplar S and Graco SlimFit 3-in-1 are also FAA approved when used with the 5-point harness, not in booster mode.
+If you fly with the car seat, check the red label on your exact model.

 From our catalog